Sardorbek-Kuvondikov/setInterval/README.md

 # 📘 SetInterval
-A brief introduction to setinterval for students
+A brief introduction to setinterval for students.